Wannabe (TV series)

 Wannabe is a British reality and talent show with Toby Anstis and ex-Big Brother housemate Chanelle Hayes, David Laudat and Roseanne McBride.
 It is a search for a new girl group similar to the Spice Girls consisting of five women over 25 years old.

+The Spice Girls's attorneys found out about the show and had conversations with the show's representatives.
+Originally called Wannabe: Spice Girls, the show was renamed to Wannabe to prevent a protracted legal dispute with the girl group.

 Broadcasts

-It airs on VH1 and TMF in the United Kingdom.
+It aired on VH1 and TMF in the United Kingdom.

 Format

 The first episode showed auditions all over Britain.
-On the judging panel are music industry impresario Rosaeann McBride, who has worked with artists such as N'Sync and Britney Spears; Chanelle Hayes, celebrity vocal coach David Laudat and Spice Girls Stylist Kenny Ho.
+On the judging panel are music industry impresario Roseann McBride, who has worked with artists such as N'Sync and Britney Spears; Chanelle Hayes, celebrity vocal coach David Laudat, radio presenter Daryl Denham; and Spice Girls stylist Kenny Ho.

 Toby Anstis was also a guest judge during the London auditions and Daryl Dennen in Liverpool.

+The show had six episodes, the first airing on 23 November 2007.